-The Children's Oncology Group conducted a randomized clinical trial in the early 2000s testing a chimeric (part human, part mouse) anti-GD2 monoclonal antibody therapy (dinutuximab) combined with cytokines (namely, GM-CSF and IL-2), which are proteins that stimulate the immune system, and retinoid therapy (see above) versus retinoic acid alone for patients with high-risk neuroblastoma who:
+The Children's Oncology Group conducted a randomized clinical trial in the early 2000s testing a chimeric (part human, part mouse) anti-GD2 monoclonal antibody therapy (dinutuximab) combined with cytokines (namely, GM-CSF and IL-2), which are proteins that stimulate the immune system, and retinoid therapy (see above) versus retinoic acid alone for patients with high-risk neuroblastoma when:

-Responded to induction chemotherapy, and
+The neuroblastoma responded to induction chemotherapy, and

 Patients with biopsy-proven residual (leftover) neuroblastoma following a stem cell transplantation were non-randomly assigned to receive immunotherapy as part of the study.

 Among the patients enrolled on this clinical trial who were randomized, those who received immunotherapy and RA had higher rates of survival and fewer recurrences than those who received the RA alone.
 Immunotherapy and RA is now a part of the standard treatment for patients with high-risk neuroblastoma.
 Based on the results of this study, the U.S. Food and Drug Administration (FDA) approved dinutuximab (Unituxin) in 2015 as part of first-line therapy for children with high-risk neuroblastoma.